CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

    user@host:~#
    ```

-6. Confirm the runner status on gitlab.com
+6. Confirm the runner status on gitlab.com.
 On your project on gitlab.com, browse through Settings -> CI/CD on the left panel, then expand the “Runners" section.
 Scroll down to the “Runners activated for this project" section.
-Check to make sure the runner that you registered is present in this list with a green ready indicator.
+Check to make sure that the runner you registered is present in this list with a green ready indicator.

 ### Gitlab CI Variables